 Less than a year after the former Bavarian Brewery property was sold at auction, the buildings and land were sold by IFRC to Justin M. Schneider of Covington, KY for $144,000.
 Schneider had been operating a business in Covington, KY, known as Central Sales.
 It was a freight and damaged goods outlet, which also sold equipment, tools, lawn statues, and building supplies.
 Previously, Schneider had owned a facility at 4th and Philadelphia Streets, just several blocks north of the brewery.
 Interestingly, Schneider acquired that property about 10 years earlier, which was also previously owned by the Bavarian Brewing Co. and known as the Sebastian Building.
 This structure had been used by Bavarian's Bottling Department after they acquired the Heidelberg Brewing Co. as their Plant No. 2.
 (See 8A.
 Heidelberg Brewery.)
 However, the City of Covington wanted 4th Street property to be part of a redevelopment effort in that area.
 This explains why Schneider relocated.

 By acquiring the former Bavarian Brewery property just several blocks to the south, Central Sales was able to obtain a much larger property with excellent exposure to the I-75 highway.
 To take advantage of this visibility, the 153-foot stack built in 1906, previously bearing Bavarian's name, was repainted to advertise the Central Sales brand shortly after the 1967 transaction.
 A picture on the left above shows the stack with the name of Schneider's company being scaled by a couple of men, which is probably how the stack was painted.
 Several years after Schneider had purchased the former brewery, the tall stack was removed on April 14, 1974, as shown on the right.
-It was over 60 years old at that time.
+It was about 70 years old at that time.
 These tall stacks were iconic landmarks of the old breweries.
 For fear of the potential damage from falling, however, all of the tall stacks were eventually removed from the sites of former breweries in the Cincinnati area.
 In fact, few remain throughout the entire country.

 USE OF THE PROPERTY